 d.
 Legal Restrictions.
 As in other military activities to support FID, HSS initiatives and programs are governed by numerous laws.
-Refer to Appendix A for guidance concerning legal considerations.
+Refer to Appendix A, "Commander's Legal Considerations," for guidance concerning legal considerations.

 e.
 Resources.
 Budgeting for HSS is also closely monitored and regulated.
 Funding from a variety of sources may be required and preplanned.